 - The person(s) who made blockchains famous and bitcoin inventor, Satoshi Nakamoto, is unknown.
 People have suggested the person behind the revolution to be certain individuals, but the actual identity of the person responsible remains a mystery.

 - Blockchains do not have to be public.
 They can also be private, somewhat like an intranet within a business.
-This is what enables them to function as a source of ID without compromising on data privacy laws.
+This is what enables them to function as a source of ID without compromising data privacy laws.

 - It is estimated that blockchain development is at the stage the internet was at around two decades ago.
 Considering this and what it has achieved so far perfectly illustrates the potential blockchain technology encompasses.